1938: Post-Kristallnacht lobbying of the British government

 Getting the word out across Europe

-A network of Quaker and refugee organisations quickly issued statements in as many communities as possible throughout cities in Central Europe.
-Parents were able to register their children for the transports in various offices, and they would be issued with the requisite travel papers for the Kindertransport to pass to Britain through the Netherlands.
+A network of Quaker and refugee organisations issued statements in many communities in central Europe.
+Parents were able to register their children for the transports in various offices.
+These offices issued travel papers which allowed the children to pass to Britain through the Netherlands.

-Quaker organisations collaborated with the Refugee Children's Movement and notices were issued in cities from Stuttgart to Prague.
+Quakers and the Refugee Children's Movement sent notices to cities from Stuttgart to Prague.
 Jewish Community Centres were also crucial to getting the news of the transports to parents and communities.
-The Judische Kultusgemeinde in Vienna and the large Jewish community in Prague were integral in coordinating the evacuation of children in these areas.
-Within days of the announcement, thousands of children were signed up to leave on the first transports.
+The large Jewish communities in Prague and Vienna were key in coordinating the evacuation of children from these areas.
+Within days of the announcement, thousands of children had signed up to leave on the first transports.

-Kindertransports ran from Germany, Czechoslovakia, Austria and France, travelling through multiple countries to reach the Hook of Holland by rail.
+Trains packed with children left European cities bound for the Hook of Holland on 1 December 1938.
 Quaker volunteers chaperoned each stage of the journey to ensure the safety of the children.
-Despite the British government assuring the safe passage of the transports, the personal safety of the children making the journeys was not guaranteed:
+The British government assured the safety of the transports, but not the children:

 “The Nazis made sure the journey was humiliating and terrifying.
 Trains were grimly sealed.
 Parents were sometimes not permitted to say goodbye in public.
 The children had to take trains to Holland so that they would not "sully" German ports.
 Their luggage was torn apart by guards searching for valuables."
 (Taylor, 2010)